Sushmitha2425-PNG/SOURCEHUB-IT_-SALES-DASHBOARD/README.md

-# 🏪 US Store Interactive Sales Dashboard
+# 🏪 US Store Interactive Sales Dashboard  PROJECT A TASK 1

 ### 📘 Overview
 This Power BI dashboard provides an **interactive overview of sales performance** for a US-based retail store.